alexandrekg/alexandrekg/README.md

 - 👋 Hi, I’m @alexandrekg
 - 👀 I’m interested in Back-End services
-- 🌱 I’m currently learning more Python stuff
+- 🌱 I have some years of experience with Python, MongoDB, AWS, Docker
 - 💞️ I’m looking to collaborate on Python Community
-- 📫 How to reach me alexandregiacobok@outlook.com
+- 📫 How to reach me alexandrekgiacobo@gmail.com

 <!---
 alexandrekg/alexandrekg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.